phambinh217/phambinhcms/readme.md

 # Phambinhcms

 ## Install
+1, Clone or download zip

-1, run php artisan serve
+2, run php artisan serve

-2, go to `localhost:8000/install`
+3, go to `localhost:8000/install` to install cms

+**Note** The repo include packages of composer, you don't need install its

 ## Features